System templates

 system-tokenized-art | Tokenized Art | real-estate | historical-balances, voting-power, permit |

-system-precious-metal is minimal because the asset reads weight, purity, and custody facts from the metadata schema, not from token features. system-real-estate adds voting-power for fractional-ownership governance and aum-fee for property-management accrual. system-carbon-credit is conversion-based because retired credits convert into a target retirement token rather than redeeming through maturity. system-tokenized-art adds voting-power for fractional decisions about the underlying piece.
+system-precious-metal is minimal because the asset reads weight, purity, and custody facts from the metadata schema, not from token features.
+Use the precious metals walkthrough when you need the issuance steps and backing-evidence split for a gold, silver, platinum, or palladium programme. system-real-estate adds voting-power for fractional-ownership governance and aum-fee for property-management accrual. system-carbon-credit is conversion-based because retired credits convert into a retirement token rather than redeeming through maturity. system-tokenized-art adds voting-power for fractional decisions about the underlying piece.

 Structured products (asset class structured)

-Two templates targeting structured-note instruments backed by the bond base asset type.
-The third structured-shape template, system-asset-backed-token, also belongs here.
+Three templates target structured-note and asset-backed instruments backed by the bond base asset type.

 | Template ID | Display name | Required features |